"...this is going to take some smoothing over."

 Apart from The Standard Book of Spells, Grade 4 by Miranda Goshawk...

-Since this is the only new textbook Harry needed for the coming school year, we can deduce that fourth-year Transfiguration classes use Intermediate Transfiguration as the required textbook (the book Harry needed to buy the previous year).
+Since the year-appropriate The Standard Book of Spells is the only new textbook Harry needed for the coming school year, we can deduce that fourth-year Transfiguration classes use Intermediate Transfiguration as the required textbook (the book Harry needed to buy the previous year).

 ...he had a handful of new quills, a dozen rolls of parchment...